Usage¶

 curl¶

-API provides a handy one-stop for using curl
+The curl API provides a handy one-stop for using curl to submit a file

-quickly.
+to pinnwand quickly.
 It doesn’t support multi file but it does give you

-a quick way to create a shell alias for pasting to a pinnwand
+a quick way to create a shell alias for pasting to a pinnwand instance.

 See Tricks for such a shell alias.